nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

     In this step you have learned:

-    1. How to write or use existing custom scripts in your Nextflow workflow.
+    1. How to write or use existing custom scripts in your Nextflow workflow
-    2. How to avoid the use of absolute paths by having your scripts in the `bin/` folder.
+    2. How to avoid the use of absolute paths by having your scripts in the `bin/` folder

 ## Metrics and reports